isene/hp-41cl_update/README.md

 # HP-41CL_update
-A Linux tool to update ROMS on the HP-41CL calculator via HP-IL.
+A tool to update ROMS on the HP-41CL calculator via HP-IL.

 ## DEPENDENCIES
 You need the following to run this update solution: